CyberCl0ne/slave/README.md

 # slave

 **UN[SG-MY] Discord Bot (discord.js)**

+A discord bot that is developed in JavaScript using discord.js library.
+This bot is mainly focuses on a single server and still in beta development.
+Not intended to use in any other server.

-__Features__
+## __Features__
-Team profile
+* Team profile

-User profile
+* User profile

-Announces when new user joined a specifed role
+* Announces when new user joined a specifed role

-Reacts to certain keyword
+* Reacts to certain keyword

-Colour Role
+* Colour Role

-Respect features
+* Respect features

-Emotes
+* Emotes

-Sets "mood" , "birthday"
+* Sets "mood" , "birthday"

-Fetch random image (cats, memes, food)
+* Fetch random image (cats, memes, food)